galassie/fslugify/README.md

 Simple and minimalistic slug generator library written entirely in F#.

-It has no extra dependencies, low ceremony and simple to use.
+It's easy to use and has no extra dependencies.

 ## Add package